JuliaGol/motif_enrichment/README.md

 CONTROL SEQUENCES= --none--
 it should be:
 DATAFILE= promotersB.fa
+I uploded correct files to this respository: motifsA.txt and motifsB.txt.

 The second script - motif_enrichment.py parses MEME files and uses the binomial test to identify the motifs that are significantly enriched.
-Statistics are writen to statisticsresults.tsv.
+Statistics are writen to statisticsresults.tsv file.